LaChips/PBRify/README.md

 ## PBRify

-Generate a PBR version of any minecraft resource pack/
+Generate a PBR version of any minecraft resource pack.

-*Currently does not support specular maps*
+**Currently does not support specular maps**